Our fantastic range of pets at brilliant prices

 The African Banded Velvet Gecko has obtained this name as to the touch they feel like velvet and have bands across their body.
 They are a small nocturnal species that are found in East Africa.

 African Clawed GeckoHolodactylus africanus

 The African Clawed Gecko is a slow moving nocturnal species of lizard from the savannah areas of East Africa.
 They are smooth textured and nicely marked on the body.

 African Fat Tailed GeckoHemitheconyx caudicinctus

-African Fat Tailed Geckos are the second best species of Gecko to keep.
-They have a nice, calm nature making them a great exotic pet.
-They have a lovely velvety shine over the body and big dark eyes.
+African Fat Tailed Geckos are the second most widely kept eublepharine species of gecko.
+They have a nice, calm nature making them a great pet for beginners or experienced keepers looking for an alternative to the Leopard Gecko.

 Argentine Black and White TeguTupinambis merianae

-Argentine Black and White Tegu are the largest species of Tegu reaching between three and five feet, males are much larger then females.
-They do make great pets becoming very attached to their owner, however you must be able to provide the spare these lar
+Argentine Black and White Tegu are the largest species of Tegu reaching between three and five feet, males are larger then females.
+They do make great pets becoming very attached to their owner, however you must be able to provide the spare these require.